KabeloMaps/Product-Preview-Card-/README.md

 ### Useful resources

-- ChatGPT - How to use source to
+- ChatGPT - How to use source tags.
 - Net Ninja - Mobile first responsive build.